retaildevcrews/helium-typescript/README.md

 ## Dependency Fix

-The severe vulnerability introduced through the [inversify-restify-utils](https://github.com/inversify/inversify-restify-utils/) package can be resolved by forking the code and publishing the code to a package manager such as npm.
+The severe vulnerability introduced through the [inversify-restify-utils](https://github.com/inversify/inversify-restify-utils/), there is a PR that updates version that fixes the issue, however the repo owner and the only one with permission to publish to the npm registry has beeen unreachable.
+The package can be resolved by forking the repo and publishing the code to a package manager.

-1. Fork the code at [inversify-restify-utils](https://github.com/inversify/inversify-restify-utils/)
+1. Fork the repo at [inversify-restify-utils](https://github.com/inversify/inversify-restify-utils/)
-2. Update the [restify](https://github.com/restify/node-restify) version in package.json to the latest version.
+2. Update the [restify](https://github.com/restify/node-restify) version in the inversify-restify-utils package.json to the latest version.
 At the time of this README, the latest version is 8.5.1
-3. Rename the package if the intention is to publish to the npm registry
+3. Change the name of the package to avoid conflicts with original inversify-restify-utils package in the npm registry (ex: inversify-restify-utils-{myappname}, where {myaappname} is the name of your app)
-4. Publish the package using ```npm run publish-please```.
+4. Publish the package to the npm registry using ```npm run publish-please```.
 Please note, the command will throw an error if there are any vulnerbilies that need to addressed.
 Review the [.publishrc](https://github.com/inversify/inversify-restify-utils/blob/master/.publishrc) for publish settings
-5. Uninstall inversify-restify-utils, and install the new package.
+5. Uninstall inversify-restify-utils, and install the new package with ```npm uninstall inversify-restify-utils && install inversify-restify-utils-{myappname}```
-6. Update the code where inversify-restify-utils is called to the new package if there is a name change
+6. Update the code in this repo where inversify-restify-utils is called to the new package.
+Here is a list of files that need to change:
+    - HeliumServer.ts
+    - server.ts
+    - controllers/ActorController.ts
+    - controllers/FeaturedController.ts
+    - controllers/GenreController.ts
+    - controllers/HealthzController.ts
+    - controllers/MovieController.ts
+    - test/e2e/webv.tests.ts

 7. Run ```npm run build``` to rebuild the code base

 ## Contributing